Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Profiling results

-Most of the recompilations for the QM9 dataset happen in the first hundred thousand training steps.
-From training step one hundred thousand to two million, the static-$2^N$ algorithm does not recompile again and the static-64 algorithm recompiles only an additional twenty times.
-The effect of recompilations is seen in Fig.~\ref{fig:appendix_profiling_100k_gpu_mpeu_median} and Fig. \ref{fig:appendix_profiling_100k_gpu_mpeu_mean} in the Appendix which show the mean and median combined times after running only one hundred thousand training steps respectively.
+The recompilation overhead explains the discrepancy between mean and median timing results after 100,000 training steps presented in the Appendix Section~\ref{sec:mean_median} (Figs. \ref{fig:appendix_profiling_100k_gpu_mpeu_median} and \ref{fig:appendix_profiling_100k_gpu_mpeu_mean}).
 In the figures, the static-64 algorithm has the lowest median update times while the static-$2^N$ has the lowest mean update times.
 The mean is affected by outliers while the median is not.
 This tells us that when removing the effect of outliers, \ie slow gradient-update steps which are caused by recompilations, the static-64 algorithm is fastest to update the gradients.
-This tells us that the algorithm training time rankings are dependent on the dataset (where more variability in graph sizes causes more recompilations) and the number of training steps run.
+This also tells us that the algorithm training time rankings are dependent on the dataset, where more variability in graph sizes causes more recompilations.